Date: October 30, 2015

 All non-faculty employees.

-Additional compensation is payment for work over and above an employee’s job assignment in a department or state agency other than the one in which the employee is regularly assigned.
+Additional compensation is payment for work over and above an employee’s job assignment in a department or state agency, most often, other than the one in which the employee is regularly assigned.
 Such work is voluntary in nature.
-It does not include or affect:
+It does not affect:

 a. provisions in union contracts concerning outside consultation;